larytet/dockerfile-generator/README.md

 * All dockerfiles have consistent structure
 * Support macros
 * Switch to a different OS/OS release/different version of a package is trivial thanks to macros
 * Generate help, usage tips automatically
+* Convenient support for generation of shell scripts, README files

 The script shows tips on how to build and run the container